Upper School Course of Study

 Rock Band

 Rock Band is a combination of instrumental workshop and performance ensemble.
 Students pick repertoire based on interest and ability, and learn arrangements of a variety of rock, pop, and jazz classics.
 Rehearsals culminate in performances at the Holiday and Spring concerts.
+Students who remain in Rock Band in Grades 11 and 12 will be in Advanced Rock Band.

 Vocal Ensemble